ByHelyo/taby/README.md

 - `Alt+C` to open/close the menu.
 - `Escape` to close the menu.
 - `Enter` to switch to the selected tab.
+- `↑` `↓` arrows to navigate and select tabs above and below the currently selected tab.

 <h2>Build</h2>